atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

 Intro = pd.DataFrame(data)
 ```

-Similar with Pandas, with can recall the predicate later and even use it as a DataFrame in Python.
+Similar with Pandas, we can recall the predicate later and even use it as a DataFrame in Python.
 Without further ado, let us dive in.
 I will try to follow the same concept as an SQL tutorial using Logica.

 ## Logica - SQL syntax

 ### Querying, filtering, and sorting data

 #### `SELECT` statement
 Firstly, we need to connect the database and define the predicate.
 I already uploaded the data to my BigQuery.
+So, I will refer the table here.

 ```python
 %%logica Sets